Environmental Health and COVID-19 Resource Library

 Public health officials must work with local community partners and school administrators to ensure safe conditions in educational and child care settings.

-- Flowchart: What to Do if a Student Reports a COVID-19 Diagnosis.
+- Flowchart: What to Do if a Child Becomes Sick Or Receives A New COVID-19 Diagnosis At Your Child Care Program.
 Source: CDC.
 This flowchart outlines the recommended actions for school administrators to take in the event of a COVID-19 diagnosis.

 - State-by-State Child Care Operating Restrictions.
 Source: Child Care Aware.
 Interactive map linking to state-specific information on child care operational restrictions.